Key Takeaways

 - 100,000+ ETH: 121 wallets

-Over time, the behavior of these genesis wallets has varied greatly.
-Contrary to what many might expect, Ethereum's genesis wallets did not simply liquidate their holdings.
+ver time, the behavior of Ethereum genesis addresses has varied widely.
+Many addresses moved part or all of their ETH, while others remained dormant or even received additional ETH later.
 While many holders sold some or all of their ETH, others continued to hold or even accumulate additional ETH over the years.
 As of today, a significant portion of the genesis ETH has left its original wallets, while a fraction remains untouched.

 - Total ETH at genesis: 72,009,990.49948 ETH

-- Percentage of original ETH still held in genesis wallets: 3.12%
+- Share of original genesis ETH still held in the same addresses: 3.12%

 Cluster Analysis: Understanding Unique Users

-To gain a better understanding of the participants in the genesis event, we conducted a cluster analysis.
-This involved grouping addresses into clusters if they transacted with one another.
+TTo better estimate participant concentration, we conducted a cluster analysis.
+The heuristic grouped genesis addresses when they later transacted with one another, which can indicate common control but does not prove it.
 By tracing interactions, we aimed to estimate how many unique users actually participated in the Ethereum genesis.

 The information provided by DAIC, including but not limited to research, analysis, data, or other content, is offered solely for informational purposes and does not constitute investment advice, financial advice, trading advice, or any other type of advice.
 DAIC does not recommend the purchase, sale, or holding of any cryptocurrency or other investment.